Stanford-Blood-Center/MGP-Public/README.md

 # How it works
 Note: MGP is currently only compatible with mTilda.
 MGP integration with other Laboratory Information Management Systems (LIMS) will require code changes.
+A **demo mode** is available, for sites that do not want to immediately connect MGP to their LIMS.
+(See the *How to Run* section for information on demo mode.)

 On start up, MGP prompts the user for a mTilda username upon start-up.